freefallerr/lirb/README.md

   --target or -t url                        : Target URL --wordlist or -w path                     : Path to wordlist
 Options:
-  --character-count or -cc int              : Character count of the response to filter --cookies or -c test=abc;token=xyz        : Add cookies to the requests --headers or -h Authorization Bearer 123  : Add custom headers to the requests.
+  --character_count or -cc int              : Character count of the response to filter --cookies or -c test=abc;token=xyz        : Add cookies to the requests --headers or -h Authorization Bearer 123  : Add custom headers to the requests.
 Use this for Authorization tokens --threads or -T int                       : How many requests can be sent in parallel